 INTRODUCTION

 Folate (vitamin B9) is an umbrella term for water-soluble B-vitamins, referring to a diverse group of molecules with three chemical components in common: i) a pteridine ring, which can be reduced or oxidized; ii) a para-aminobenzoic acid (PABA) connected to the pteridine ring, and iii) a polyglutamate tail with a varying chain length 1.
 Different natural forms of reduced folates, (e.g. polyglutamated 5-methyltetrahydrofolate (M-THF)), are found in foods like cereals, berries and green leafy vegetables 2,3 while the synthetic oxidized folic acid is mainly used as dietary supplement or for food fortification.
 Compared to synthetic folic acid, M-THF offers significant advantages in terms of absorption rates, retaining its effectiveness even when gastrointestinal pH levels are altered.
 Additionally, its bioavailability remains unaffected by metabolic defects 4.
-Although humans obtain folate through their diet, the extent to which folate synthesized by gut bacteria contributes to human nutrition remains unclear.
-Moreover, the impact of various forms of folate on gut bacteria and microbiota, both at the individual and community levels, is yet to be elucidated.
+The impact of various forms of folate on gut bacteria and microbiota, both at the individual and community levels, is yet to be elucidated.

 In bacteria, folate serves as a crucial cofactor in one-carbon unit metabolism, participating in essential cellular processes such as serine, thymidylate, purines, and methionine synthesis, as well as in the acetyl-CoA pathway, an important catabolic route in acetogens known as the Wood–Ljungdahl pathway 5,6.
 Since folate biosynthesis is metabolically costly, involving a complex pathway with 11 functional genes 7, it is hypothesized that within microbial communities like the human gut microbiome, folate is frequently exchanged between producers (prototrophs) and non-producers (auxotrophs) 8,9.
 Indeed, several studies have reported the potential of human gut microbial taxa to synthesize folate 7,10,11.
 However, the in vitro demonstration of the production of diverse folate forms by prototrophic gut microbes are still lacking.